Brane Barrow: Description

 Brane Barrow is a scheduled burial monument located 317 yards (290m) south west of Brane End Farm, and 1.2 miles (2 km) southwest of the village of Sancreed, in Cornwall.
 The monument includes an entrance grave, situated in a low-lying pasture close to the upper Lamorna River.

-The barrow is a circular mound of earth and stones, measuring up to 20 feet (6.1m) in diameter.
+The barrow is a circular mound of earth and stones, measuring up to 20 feet (6.1 m) in diameter.
 The mound is surrounded and retained by a border of large granite blocks.
-It contains a rectangular stone-lined chamber measuring 7.5 ft (2.3m) long by 4 ft (1.2m) wide and 3 ft (0.9m) high.
+It contains a rectangular stone-lined chamber measuring 7.5 ft (2.3 m) long by 4 ft (1.2 m) wide and 3 ft (90 cm) high.
 The chamber is roofed with two capstones: a third capstone was removed at some point.
 On the southeast is an entrance passage that leads directly into the chamber.
 It is unusual that the mound was constructed to just barely cover the chamber.
 The mound is damaged on the south side where the earth has been removed to expose the chamber.
 The burial monument can be visited with permission at Brane farm.